X1011/git-directory-deploy/contributing.md

 Discrete chunks of code should have a discrete set of tests.
 If possible, tests should call the relevant function rather than running the whole script.

-Write test names so that they tell a story for a test group, and indent each test
+Write test names so that they tell a story for a test group, and indent each test.

-For anything that involves touching the file system, use `setup()` & `teardown()` functions for the `.bats` file that make the tests run in a temporary folder:
+For anything that involves touching the file system, use `setup()` & `teardown()` functions to create a temporary directory:

 ```bash
 setup() {